Sainsbury Management Fellows is the MBA scholarship scheme of Engineers in Business Fellowship.

-The Sainsbury Management Fellows scholarship helps young engineers with leadership qualities to combine business and engineering education to improve the performance of the UK economy.
+The Sainsbury Management Fellows (SMF) scholarship provides an excellent opportunity for high flying engineers to secure £50,000 towards studying for an MBA at a top international business school.
+The SMF scholarship scheme helps young engineers with leadership qualities to combine business and engineering education to improve the performance of the UK and global economy.

-The scholarship supports engineers to take on high profile positions, providing essential skills for boardroom roles and to start innovative companies.
+The scholarship enhances the career potential of young engineers and enables them to take on high profile positions, providing essential skills for boardroom roles and to start innovative companies.
 The scheme is also helping to reposition the image of engineering by encouraging young talent to follow this path.

-On graduation, each awardee becomes a Sainsbury Management Fellow (SMF) and gains access to an impressive professional network, high level business events, mentoring and career guidance.
-SMFs themselves also contribute considerably to the career development of young engineers.
+On graduation, awardees become Sainsbury Management Fellows (SMFs) and gain access to an impressive professional network, high level business events, mentoring and career support.